 - 1. At no time should a student contact the clinical agency prior to clinical placement/ orientation. - 2.
 Students follow agency policy on infection prevention and control and notify clinical faculty when ill. - 3.
 Have all up-to-date clinical documents on file in Department of Nursing. - 4.
 Provide own transportation to clinical agencies. - 5.
 Provide own uniforms and professional equipment. - 6.
-Hold current student or professional liability coverage (provided by UNH). - Format for student signature on notes in clinical: First initial.
-Last name SN (for student nurse), UNH (Example: F. Nightingale SN, UNH) - 8.
+Hold current student or professional liability coverage (provided by UNH). - 7.
 Students may not participate in transporting any patient or family member between facilities and home.